-Please do note that I have chronic neurological and musculoskeletal health issues alongside ADHD (what a killer combo! ), which makes things difficult for me sometimes, so I need flexibility in shipping expectations from time to time ❤️ As I'm only human, I may also catch a bug now and again and need a couple of sick days!
+Please do note that I have chronic neurological and musculoskeletal health issues alongside ADHD (what a killer combo! ), which makes running a business a bit more tricky at times, so I occasionally need flexibility in lead time expectations ❤️ As I'm only human, I may also catch a bug now and again and need a couple of unexpected sick days!

 I will regularly communicate my expected order processing times if I'm having difficulties and I'm pushing into what I consider 'overdue' territory (usually 3-4 weeks since you placed the order), but if you're unsure what's happening with your order, please do just email me to ask.